sveetch/sveeaccounts/README.rst

 Introduction
 ============

 **Sveetchies-account** is a `Django`_ application to embed all the registration stuff using `django-registration`_ and `django-simple-captcha`_.

 This is not really intended to be a generic app, so use it at your own risk.

-It is an implementation of an inherited `django-registration`_ backend with `django-simple-captcha`_ usage and with a `UserProfileBase` abstract model (and his form, and his form view) that can be used as a base for user profiles.
+It is an implementation of a `django-registration`_ backend with `django-simple-captcha`_ and a ``UserProfileBase`` abstract model (and his form, and his form view) that can be used as a base for user profiles.

 Also it implements `autobreadcrumbs`_, optionnal user profile form, optionnal password reset views, `django-crispy-forms`_ is fully supported and it contains all needed templates to demonstrate usage.

 Links